 Dans son ouvrage Egypt of the Egyptians, édité en 1920, il ne consacra qu’une courte page aux pyramides égyptiennes, dont on trouvera le texte ci-dessous.
 Et tant qu’à être bref, il ne pensait pas mieux faire que d’orienter ses lecteurs vers la prétendue incontournable référence du “Père de l’Histoire”.

 The simple burial pit was first floored with granite, then built solidly with bricks, and later, in the Third Dynasty, with limestone.
 The sarcophagus containing the body was lowered down a shaft left vertically in the structure, which was sealed with great slabs, while chapel-like chambers were made elsewhere in the solid masonry.
+These wide flat rectangular tombs were next enlarged by the addition of superincumbent layers of stone, so that a kind of pyramid of several steps was produced.
+From this, by elimination of the steps, there developed the true pyramid, of which the greatest is that of Cheops at Giza.

 Mere figures convey little of the significance of this, the sole survivor of the classic wonders of the world.
 It is 480 ft. high, and the base is over 750 ft. long.
 The average error of its sides from their strict geometrical form is less than one ten-thousandth part of the side in equality, squareness, and level.